 What do you need to build your first airship?

-Before you can claim a ship, you need to craft four specific components.
-The game points you toward a destroyed vessel on your starting island where you can scan and dismantle the parts to learn their blueprints.
-Once you have those recipes, craft the following:
+Before claiming a ship, you need four specific components.
+The game directs you to a wrecked vessel on your starting island where you can scan and dismantle parts to unlock their blueprints.
+Once you have those recipes, craft these items:

 - Cockpit: Costs 6 Steamer Metal Scraps, 10 Sticks, 1 Steering Gear, and 1 Wooden Steering Wheel.
-This sets your spawn point and lets you steer.
+This becomes your spawn point and steering control.

-- Energy Generator: The power source for everything on your ship.
+- Energy Generator: Powers everything on your ship.
 Feed it logs and other flammable materials to keep it running.

 - Wooden Engine: Provides forward thrust.
-Must be connected to a working generator to function.
+Requires a working generator to function.

 - Wooden Balloon: Provides lift.
-Without this, you are going nowhere but down.
+Without this, you are going down.

 Claiming your first airship core